 Pleural plaques are strongly associated with inhalational exposure to asbestos.
 There is an extremely long latency (typically 20 to 30 years) after the onset of exposure 1.
-As asbestos is primarily used in construction and machinery environments, asbestos related diseases in general, including pleural plaques, are primarily seen in men.
+As asbestos is primarily used in construction and machinery environments, asbestos-related diseases in general, including pleural plaques, are primarily seen in men.

 Pleural plaques are asymptomatic and incidentally found on radiography of the chest.

 Microscopically, they are composed of dense hyalinised collagen and are relatively acellular.
 The collagen is usually arranged in a loose 'basket-weave' pattern.
-Although asbestos fibres are sometimes seen, asbestos bodies are not a feature 1,3.
+Although asbestos fibers are sometimes seen, asbestos bodies are not a feature 1,3.

-The plaques may be calcified however most (85-95%) are not 1-2.
+The plaques may be calcified; however, most (85-95%) are not 1,2.

 Treatment and prognosis

-On plain film consider
+On plain film, consider:

-- diffuse asbestos related pleural thickening
+diffuse asbestos related pleural thickening: diffuse pleural thickening

 - 1. Roach HD, Davies GJ, Attanoos R et-al. Asbestos: when the dust settles an imaging review of asbestos-related disease.
 Radiographics.
 2002;22 Spec No : S167-84.
 Radiographics (link) - Pubmed citation